This blog will cover food for a healthy gallbladder, but I’ll start with the basics first.

-The gallbladder is a tiny organ nestled underneath our livers.
-It’s purpose is to store bile which it releases during and after meals since bile aids in the digestion of fats.
-The more fat and sugar in our diets, the more our gallbladder works, which unfortunately for our taste buds, increases our risk of getting gallbladder disease.
-Gallbladder disease usually refers to general inflammation of the gallbladder and bile ducts or to gallbladder stones, which are mostly made of cholesterol.
+The gallbladder is a tiny organ nestled underneath the liver.
+Its purpose is to store bile and release it during and after meals, since bile aids in the digestion of fats.
+The more fat and sugar in our diets, the more the gallbladder works, which, unfortunately for our taste buds, increases our risk of getting gallbladder disease.
+Gallbladder disease refers to general inflammation of the gallbladder and bile ducts or it can also mean gallbladder stones, which are mostly made of cholesterol.

-Those of us accustomed to the uber-fattening, overly-processed western diet are at an even higher risk of some form of gallbladder disease, and this trend is happening more frequently around the globe.
-One study out of Saudi Arabia showed that the prevalence of gallstones increased significantly over the years as the daily consumption of total calories, fat and sugar increased, 81%, 197% and 164% respectively.
+Those of us accustomed to the uber-fattening, overly-processed western diet are at a higher risk of gallbladder disease, and this trend is increasing around the globe.
+One study out of Saudi Arabia showed that the prevalence of gallstones increased significantly over the years as the daily consumption of total calories, fat and sugar increased.
 The researchers noted a significantly higher rate of surgeries to remove the gallstones, a phenomenon that could not be explained by changing demographics.
 Their results also correlated with a decrease in dietary fiber intake.
-Food for a healthy gallbladder MATTERS.
+Food for a healthy gallbladder clearly matters.

-After we eat, our gallbladders release bile that travels down bile ducts and into our small intestines.
-If our bile ducts are inflamed or if there is a gallstone lodged in the ducts and hindering the passage of bile, the usually joyful process of eating becomes painful.
+After we eat, the gallbladder releases bile that travels down bile ducts and into our small intestine.
+If our bile ducts are inflamed or if there is a gallstone lodged in the ducts and hindering the passage of bile, the usually joyful process of eating can become very painful.

-This reminds me of a conversation between a doctor and a patient:
+This reminds me of a conversation between a doctor and a gallbladder patient:

 Doctor: When was the last meal you enjoyed?